shrtlist/ABDelete/README.markdown

 ## ABDelete
 Demo of ABPersonViewController+Delete category (default ABPersonViewController only allows editing, not deletion).
+This category does not use any private methods.

 Note that in Simulator, the ABPeoplePickerNavigationController's tableview does not appear to get refreshed after a deletion.
 This may be due to differences between the device framework and the Simulator framework.